Man Utd need to sign Kane and Sancho, says club legend Ferdinand | Goal.com

 "He’s been waiting for the dream at Spurs to materialise but it hasn’t happened.
 He’s frustrated.

-"Do you think Harry would be happy, fulfilled and satisfied if he scores goals, break records but with no trophies at the end of his career?
+"Do you think Harry would be happy, fulfilled and satisfied if he scores goals, breaks records but with no trophies at the end of his career?
 No. He will be upset and devastated.

 "I think that statement means Harry is off, he wants to win trophies and that will alert clubs.